 Even though the island is a major tourist attraction, James Bond Island is an incredible sight to behold and and just plain fun to be here as you stroll along the island and take in all the picture perfect greenery.

 After taking cheezy tourist photos and kayaking on the Adaman Sea, the boat tour will take you to Koh Panyi, a floating village surrounded by limestone rocks.
 There are about 300 families that permanently live in this village.

-You’ll have time to check out the local lifestyle here while wandering down the “streets” popping in and out of gift shops and restaurants.
+You’ll have time to check out the local community and lifestyle here while wandering down the “streets” popping in and out of gift shops and restaurants.

 The village has its own Mosque, school, football pitch and health care center.
 It truly is a city on stilts.